ABI Generation

 storage_variables | Storage variable declarations |

 The ABI only includes types that are referenced by the public interface.
-Internal helper structs not used in transitions, mappings, or storage are automatically pruned.
+Internal helper structs not used in entry functions, mappings, or storage are automatically pruned.

 Type Reference